Bob’s IPO filing offers a window into the company’s business

-Company size and profitability, along with risk factors and opportunities are highlighted in its its registration statement filed with the US Securities and Exchange Commission
+Company size and profitability, along with risk factors and opportunities, are highlighted in its registration statement filed with the US Securities and Exchange Commission

-MANCHESTER, Conn. — Documents filed as part Bob’s Discount Furniture’s registration statement for an initial public stock offering provide a window into the company’s history, growth and its financials, including revenue and profitability.
+MANCHESTER, Conn. — Documents filed as part of Bob’s Discount Furniture’s registration statement for an initial public stock offering provide a window into the company’s history, growth and its financials, not to mention its planned growth to more than 500 stores by 2035, up from just over 200 currently.

 This and other information highlighting the company’s product selection, community service and corporate culture are documented on Form S-1, which it filed with the United States Securities and Exchange Commission Jan.
 9.